fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-At the beginning of each player's upkeep, Primal Order deals damage to they equal to the number of nonbasic lands they controls.
+At the beginning of each player's upkeep, Primal Order deals damage to that player equal to the number of nonbasic lands they control.

 Propaganda 2U
 ---------------

 **Enchantment**

-Creatures can't attack you unless their controller pays {2} for each creature they controls that's attacking you.
+Creatures can't attack you unless their controller pays {2} for each creature they control that's attacking you.

 Prophecy W
 ---------------

 **Sorcery**

 Reveal the top card of target opponent's library.
 If it's a land, you gain 1 life.
-Then they shuffles their library.
+Then that player shuffles their library.

 Draw a card at the beginning of the next turn's upkeep.